 Training programs aimed at enhancing communication skills and conflict resolution can also promote psychological safety.
 By equipping staff with the tools to navigate difficult conversations constructively, post-acute care settings can cultivate an environment of mutual respect and understanding.
 Furthermore, recognizing and rewarding behaviors that contribute to psychological safety can reinforce its value in the organizational culture.

-By prioritizing psychological safety, post-acute care providers can create environments where teams thrive, innovation flourishes, and resident and patient care improves.
+By prioritizing psychological safety, post-acute care providers can create environments where teams thrive, innovation flourishes, and resident and patient care improve.
 In an industry where the stakes are high and the challenges are complex, psychological safety is not just beneficial—it’s essential for delivering the highest quality care.